Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

         static object Deserialize<T>(StreamReader sr, string name) => throw new NotImplementedException();
     }
 ```
-- Inside the Predictor we have three objects that are needed to be serialized.
-They are connections, layer, and HtmClassifier.
+- Inside the Predictor we have three objects of class Connections, CortexLayer, HtmClassifier that are needed to be serialized.
 The code below shows the objects in the predictor:
 ```
     public class Predictor : ISerializable
     {